geoffthorpe/newhcp/doc/stateless-kdc.md

 ## `kdcsvc`

-### The kdcsvc API, and `/hcp/tools/kdc_api.py`
+### The kdcsvc API, and `/hcp/python/HcpApiKdc.py`

 The KDC Service runs a `webapi` instance whose interface is derived from the command-line interface of the kadmin tool.
-It supports the following actions on the KDC database; `add`, `add_ns`, `get`, `del`, and `del_ns`, and `ext_keytab`.
+It supports the following actions on the KDC database; `add`, `add_ns`, `get`, `del`, `del_ns`, and `ext_keytab`.
 These allow it to (respectively) add new regular principals, add new namespace principals, query principals, delete regular principals, delete namespace principals, and extract keytabs for service principals.
-As with all webapi-hosted apps, it supports optional HTTPS with various client-authentication options, but the reference usecase runs the interface over unencrypted HTTP.
-(Yes, this would be a bad idea in production.)
+This service should always be run with HTTPS.
+As with all webapi-hosted apps, it supports client-authentication options `clientcert` and `kerberos`.
+The service will allow any and all commands if a valid client certificate was used, as this is used to infer administrative privilege.
+If instead the client is kerberos-authenticated, the service will only support the `ext_keytab` command and will only allow the user's own principal to be exported to a keytab.

 Note, in the HCP workflow and the reference usecase, the presence of the KDC service is to show how it can operate statelessly, where _all_ principals are derived on-the-fly based on certificates.
 In this mode of operation, there should be no need to manipulate the KDC database, but the ability to do so supports hybrid scenarios and/or helps when migrating a legacy database over to stateless usage.
 The KDC's database can register and use (and replicate) conventional principals, even if the reference usecase only makes use of the new, dynamically-generated kinds of principals.

-To help with the use of the KDC web API, the `/hcp/tools/kdc_api.py` library and tool can be used.
+To help with the use of the KDC web API, the `/hcp/python/HcpApiKdc.py` library and tool can be used.
 The earlier section on namespace principals shows an example usage - one can get further usage information about how to invoke the tool by adding a `--help` argument.
 (For importing it into other python code, the easiest reference is to read the code itself.)

 ### kdcsvc replication